 Eggplant, aubergine or brinjal is a favourite vegetable for many vegetarians.
-This dish, kathrikkai kulambu, is one of our favourite ways to prepare it.
+This dish, ennai kathirikai kulambu, is one of our favourite ways to prepare it.
 This recipe is from Chennai.

 There are just a few important things to do when making this dish.
-Firstly, you must salt the eggplant and leave it for the 30 minutes.
-Not taking this step can make the eggplant bitter.
+Firstly, you must salt the eggplant and leave it for 30 minutes.
+Not taking this step will give you bitter eggplant.
 Secondly, you must do this recipe in the sequence discussed.
-It is important that the eggplant has time to drain after frying, or it can become oily.
+It is important that the eggplant has time to drain after frying, or it will be oily.
 The third thing is to ensure you do not overcook the eggplant in the frying stage.
 Overcooking it will make it break down and become mushy.

 If you like eggplant, I have recipes in this book for masala stuffed eggplant and smoky eggplant curry, or baingan bharta.